SamMed05/c-cpp-notes/docs/cpp/EXERCISES_1.md

 import pendulum_oscillation from '!!raw-loader!./code-snippets/pendulum-oscillation.cpp';

-A pendulum oscillates with a period *p* expressed in seconds which is a function of the length *l* in meters of the suspension thread according to the following formula: p = 2* 3.1416 * sqrt (l/g) where the constant *g* is the acceleration of gravity, which on Earth is 9.81 m/s^2.
+A pendulum oscillates with a period *p* expressed in seconds which is a function of the length *l* in meters of the suspension thread according to the following formula: $p = 2 * \pi * \sqrt{l/g}$ where the constant *g* is the acceleration of gravity, which on Earth is 9.81 m/s^2.
 Write a C++ program that determines the oscillation period of the pendulum, given its length *l* in centimeters.

 <details>